Emma Miskew

 Emma Kathryn Miskew (born February 14, 1989) is a Canadian curler.
 She is a three-time World and five-time Canadian champion curler as a member of the Rachel Homan rink.
 She was Homan's longtime third until 2022 when she moved to second, when Tracy Fleury was added to the team.
-In addition to their World and Canadian championships, the Homan team represented Canada at the 2018 Winter Olympics.
+In addition to their World and Canadian championships, the Homan team represented Canada at the 2018 and 2026 Winter Olympics.
+The team won the bronze medal in 2026 edition of the event.